oppia/creator-documentation/docs/admins/add-skill-to-lesson.rst

 Assign a Skill to a Subtopic
 ----------------------------

-Once created, Subtopics appear below the **Uncategorized Skills** section.
+Once a subtopic is created, it appears under the **Uncategorized Skills** section.

 **To assign a Skill to a Subtopic:**